 What do you think about this classic meets feminine living room e-design?
 I love the way it turned out!
-It’s so sophisticated and classic, yet approachable and liveable.
+It’s so sophisticated and classic, yet approachable and livable.
 This project was a fun one and stretched my color palette to the max! haha!
 I’d love to know your favorite part in the comments below, and if you have a room that needs an e-design, shoot me an email and let’s work together!

 / make a comment /